ansys/magnet-segmentation-toolkit/doc/source/index.rst

         :link: Getting_started
         :link-type: doc

-        Learn more about Magnet Segmentation Toolkit and how to install and use it.
+        Learn more about the Magnet Segmentation Toolkit and how to install it.

     .. grid-item-card:: UI reference :fa:`book-bookmark`
         :padding: 2 2 2 2